Israel–Lebanon relations: The 1990s

 The Lebanese Civil War gradually came to a halt after the 1989 Taif Agreement.
 Furthermore, the success of the 1991 Persian Gulf War created new opportunities for Middle East peacemaking.
 In October 1991, under the sponsorship of the United States and the then Soviet Union, Middle East peace talks were held in Madrid, where Israel and a majority of its Arab neighbors conducted direct bilateral negotiations to seek a just, lasting, and comprehensive peace based on UN Security Council Resolutions 242 and 338 (and 425 on Lebanon) and the concept of "land for peace."
 Lebanon, Jordan, Syria, and representatives of the Palestinians continued negotiating until the Oslo interim peace accords were concluded between Israel and the Palestinians in September 1993 and Jordan and Israel signed an agreement in October 1994.
 In March 1996, Syria and Israel held another round of Madrid talks; the Lebanon track did not reconvene.

-During this time Israel continued to militarily occupy 10% of Lebanese land, in a southern strip called the South Lebanon Security Belt.
+During this time, Israel continued to militarily occupy 10% of Lebanese land, in a southern strip called the South Lebanon Security Belt.
 In response, the militant Shia group Hezbollah formed with Syrian and Iranian backing.
 They conducted guerrilla warfare against Israel to resist the occupation.
 In 1990, the Israeli army burned down olive groves to "deprive Hezbollah guerrillas of cover".
-The Israeli army planted some 130,000 land mine throughout the strip, making farming deadly.
+The Israeli army planted some 130,000 land mines throughout the strip, making farming deadly.
 As tensions continued to grow, in 1993 Israeli Prime Minister Yitzhak Rabin launched "Operation Accountability", with the intention of cutting Hezbollah's supply lines, destroying its camps, and forcing Lebanese civilians to flee north.
 In early April 1996, Israel conducted the military operation "Grapes of Wrath" in response to Hezbollah's actions on Israeli military bases in south Lebanon.
 The 16-day operation caused hundreds of thousands of civilians in south Lebanon to flee their homes.
 On April 18, several Israeli shells struck refugee compounds, killing 102 civilians sheltered there.